cisco/mindmeld/docs/source/userguide/nlp.rst

     - Calls the :meth:`fit` method on the classifiers in the domain-intent-entity-role hierarchy to train them using the provided model, feature, and hyperparameter settings

-    - Builds the Entity Resolver using the provided entity mapping file
+    - Builds the :doc:`Entity Resolver<entity_resolver>` using the provided entity mapping file

-    - Configures the Language Parser using the provided parser configuration file
+    - Configures the :doc:`Language Parser<parser>` using the provided parser configuration file

 .. _build_nlp_with_config: